-WPI’s pioneering, top-ranked Interactive Media & Game Development bachelor’s degree will both stretch and focus your talents as you explore the technical and artistic aspects of game development.
+WPI’s pioneering, top-ranked BS degree in Interactive Media & Game Development will both stretch and focus your talents as you explore the technical and artistic aspects of game development.

 In our close-knit Interactive Media & Game Development bachelor’s degree program, faculty and students alike share a passion for finding new ways of looking at traditional media in order to create new media.
 Beginning on your first days on campus, you’ll be pushing boundaries and making things that matter to you, whether that’s games, interactive fiction, art installations, collaborative performances, or virtual environments.

-Our program provides an outstanding interdisciplinary education in the principles of interactive applications and computer-based game development.
+Our BS in game design and development provides an outstanding interdisciplinary education in the principles of interactive applications and computer-based game development.
 While each student chooses to focus on either the artistic or technical side of the field, all gain a broad understanding of both, developing a base of knowledge in computer science, mathematics, science, art, music, and English.

 By completing rigorous courses and projects as part of your game development bachelor’s degree, you can explore a wide variety of topics in game development and interactive media, from game studies to digital painting, storytelling, audio arts, and social impact of games.

 Interactive Media & Game Development students admitted to the BS/MS program are able to count certain courses toward both undergraduate and graduate degrees, completing the program in approximately five years.